You will feel like a 5-star Italian chef when you make this bay scallops recipe! Parmesan Bay Scallops served with a decadent tomato butter pasta.

 Putting butter in tomato sauce sounds a bit strange perhaps.
 But what it does for the tomatoes is pure magic.
 It makes the canned tomatoes taste fresh, somehow.
 The sauce comes out velvety and rich.
 It’s incredible!

-I pondered a protein to top this pasta, and landed on scallops.
-This cookbook also sold me on bay scallops.
-Realistically, we can’t afford to eat sea scallops very often, but sweet little bay scallops help us get by, and are so easy to cook!
+I considered a protein to top this pasta and landed on scallops.
+This cookbook also sold me on the appeal of bay scallops.
+Realistically, we can’t afford to eat sea scallops very often, but sweet little bay scallops help us scratch our “scallop itch” are so easy to cook!

 The cook time on these scallops is less than two minutes total!
 Get your sauce and pasta started, then cook the scallops right before you’re ready to eat.
 They’re best when they are piping hot, so don’t let them sit too long.